wtim6377/EKS-Cluster-Project/README.md

 # EKS-Cluster-Project
-A multi-tier architecture using Terraform and an EKS Cluster, deploying the infrastructure and application using Jenkins.
+A multi-tier architecture using Terraform and an EKS Cluster, deploying the infrastructure and application using Jenkins pipelines.